Skip to content

 Registration is just the start.
 Factor in uniforms, equipment, tournament fees, and travel when comparing clubs in Fort Lauderdale.

+Fort Lauderdale has a thriving youth soccer community supported by well-maintained fields and established clubs.
+With a population of over 190,641, the city offers both recreational and competitive programs for kids of all ages.
+Local leagues run fall and spring seasons, with travel and academy programs available year-round.
 Most clubs in the South Florida area run fall and spring seasons.
 Fall registration typically opens in June or July for seasons starting in August or September.
 Spring registration opens in December or January.
 Competitive clubs and academies often run year-round with tryouts in April and May.
 Registration fees in Broward County typically range from $150 to $350 for recreational programs and $500 to $2000 for competitive clubs.
+If you run a club in Fort Lauderdale or are thinking about starting one, Centro is a free club management platform built for communities like yours.
+Handle registration, payments, scheduling, and parent communication in one place, in English and Spanish.